Non-separable Models with High-dimensional Data: Estimation

-which is of same order of magnitude of $\sqrt{\log(p \vee n)}.$ Therefore, our penalty term $\lambda$ is of same order of magnitude of $\lambda^*$ if $nh$ is replaced with $n$ and $\ell_n$ is removed.
-We need to use $nh$ in our penalty due to the presence of the kernel function in our estimation procedure.
-In particular, for PLMLE, the effective sample size is of the same order of $nh$.\footnote{ Note that $\log(n)$ and $\log(nh)$ are of same order of magnitude.} The role played by $\ell_n$ in our penalty is similar to that of $\gamma$ in $ \lambda^*$, which is to control the selection error uniformly.
+Therefore, our penalty term $\lambda$ is of same order of magnitude of $\lambda^*$ if $nh_1$ is replaced with $n$ and $\ell_n$ is removed.
+We need to use $nh_1$ in our penalty due to the presence of the kernel function in our estimation procedure.
+In particular, the effective sample size is of the same order of $nh_1$.\footnote{ Note that $\log(n)$ and $\log(nh_1)$ are of the same order of magnitude.} We will specify the order of magnitude of $h_1$ in Assumption \ref{ass:approx}.
+The role played by $\ell_n$ in our penalty is similar to that of $\gamma$ in $ \lambda^*$, which is to control the selection error uniformly.
 We refer readers to \citet[Equation (6.4)]{BCFH13} for a more detailed discussion on this point.
 Since we do not use the advanced technique of self-normalized process as in \cite{BCFH13}, we multiply the sequence $\ell_n$ with $ \sqrt{\log(p \vee n)}$ while in $\lambda^*$, $\log(\gamma)$ is additive to $ \log(pn)$ inside the square root.
 We propose a rule-of-thumb $\lambda$ in Section \ref{sec:sim} and study the sensitivity of our inference method against the choice of $\lambda$ in Section \ref{sec:addsim} of the supplementary material.
-We expect that one can use cross-validation to select $\lambda$. \cite{CLC16} derive the rate of convergence of the Lasso estimator when the penalty parameter is selected by cross-validation.
-It is possible to extend their results to PLMLE.
-This important extension is left for future research.

 In \eqref{eq:e} and \eqref{eq:m}, $\widehat{\Xi }_{t}=\text{diag}(\tilde{l} _{t,1},\cdots ,\tilde{l}_{t,p})$ and $\widehat{\Psi }_{t,u}=\text{diag} (l_{t,u,1},\cdots ,l_{t,u,p})$ are generic penalty loading matrices.
 The infeasible loading matrices we would like to use are $\widehat{\Xi }_{t,0}= \text{diag}(\tilde{l}_{t,0,1},\cdots ,\tilde{l}_{t,0,p})$ and $\widehat{\Psi }_{t,u,0}=\text{diag}(l_{t,u,0,1},\cdots ,l_{t,u,0,p})$ in which